A Comprehensive Guide To Georgia EV Tax Credits, Rebates & Charging Incentives

 Home Electrification Incentives in Georgia

-In 2024, Georgia is expected to offer home energy rebates funded through the Inflation Reduction Act, making $109.8 million for home efficiency rebates and $109.2 million for home electrification available for things like appliance rebates, insulation and air sealing, heat pumps for space and water heating, and upgrades to smart electrical panels necessary to enable those retrofits.
+Georgia is offering home energy rebates funded through the Inflation Reduction Act, making $109.8 million for home efficiency rebates and $109.2 million for home electrification available for things like appliance rebates, insulation and air sealing, heat pumps for space and water heating, and upgrades to smart electrical panels necessary to enable those retrofits.

 Combining EV ownership with other electrification projects, such as upgrading your home with solar panels & battery storage, or investing in a heat pump, will help you save even more while reducing your environmental impact.

-In Georgia, you may qualify for home electrification incentives through your electricity provider in addition to the U.S. federal government.
-Scroll down to read rebate and incentive details for specific home electrification technologies.
+In Georgia, you may qualify for home electrification incentives through your electricity provider.